CityOfZion/awesome-neo/resources/faq.md

 4. *Is there a transfer fee between NEO wallets and exchanges?*

    It depends on the exchange rules; right now, there is no transfer fee in the NEO system.
+However, exchanges can take a fee when transferring from an exchange.

 5. *How can I check the status of my transaction?*